couchbaselabs/iOS-Couchbase/README.md

 * Open Demo.xcodeproj with Xcode.
 * Build and Run!
 (You might have to click the Pause button in the Console to "unstick" the launch.
 That seems to be a debug issue.
 When launched from the phone the app should work.)

+Since this only works on the device, you will need to have an Apple Developer account to install it.
+[Here are some notes about how to fix provisioning profile issues if you encounter them](http://developer.apple.com/library/ios/#technotes/tn2010/tn2250.html).

 ## License

 Portions under Apache, Erlang, and other licenses.